 Obviously, every baby is different, and even if you’ve used a room thermometer, it’s important to check your baby regularly to ensure they are not too hot.
 This can be done by simply feeling your baby’s tummy, or the back of their neck, as their hands and feet will often be colder than the rest of their body.
-If your baby feels hot or sweaty, remove layers of bedclothes or bedding.
+If your baby feels hot or sweaty, remove layers.

 If you’re worried the temperature in the room is too hot, open a window before putting your baby down to sleep.
 If you’re using a fan to cool the room, ensure it is not aimed directly on your baby.

 As time goes on you'll learn your baby well, so it will become easier to check their temperature and know what's normal.